 Prevent Plaque and Tartar Buildup

 Supplement regular brushing with products that help further prevent plaque and tartar buildup.
 Chew toys with nubs and ridges help clean teeth, while dental liquids can be added to your dog’s water or sprayed on their teeth.
 Dog dental chews like our Nutri Dent Limited Ingredient Dental Chew Treats and treats like Primal Instinct Dental Bones help reduce plaque and tartar and feature great flavors dogs love.

-You may find it helpful to purchase a tooth scaler.
-This inexpensive tool can help you avoid having to schedule a professional cleaning, but don’t rely on it too heavily, because scaling without polishing can scratch the enamel surface.
-If you find yourself scraping your dog’s teeth on a regular basis, this is a sign that you should be using his toothbrush more often.
+You should also consider purchasing a tooth scaler, which is an inexpensive tool that scrapes away plaque and tartar.
+However, don’t rely on your scaler too heavily—scaling without polishing can scratch the enamel surface.
+If you find you are scraping your dog’s teeth on a regular basis, it’s a sign you should brush your dog’s teeth more often.

-Periodontal disease begins with a condition called gingivitis.
-The most obvious sign of this is bad breath.
-At first, your dog may not feel any discomfort, but soon the redness and swelling that characterize the illness become apparent, making it difficult for him to chew bones and even eat the crunchy foods that help keep plaque and tartar from forming on his teeth.
+Periodontal disease begins with a condition called gingivitis, which is when the gums are swollen, red, or irritated.
+Another obvious sign of gingivitis is bad breath, according to petMD.
+At first, your dog may not feel any discomfort, but soon the redness and swelling become apparent, making it difficult for them to chew bones and eat the crunchy foods that help keep plaque and tartar from forming on their teeth.

 Wayne Hunthausen, DVM, consulting veterinary editor and pet behavior consultant, is the Director of Animal Behavior Consultations in the Kansas City area and currently serves on the Practitioner Board for Veterinary Medicine and the Advisory Board for Veterinary Forum.